About New Business Assistance with NEIS

 Konekt Employment NEIS can help you turn your dream business idea into a reality.

-The New Enterprise Incentive Scheme (NEIS) helps eligible job seekers set up and run their own small business.
+New Business Assistance with NEIS (NEIS) helps eligible job seekers set up and run their own small business.

 NEIS can help you create a business plan, provide you with training in small business, and provide you with business advice and mentoring for the first 12 months.